The lobbying organization for California's pool and spa industry is changing its name and role after 40 years.

 The California Spa & Pool Education Council, known as SPEC, seeks to make its name clearer and more inclusive of various segments of the industry.
 As such, it now will be called the California Pool & Spa Association.

-Times have changed since 1973, when SPEC was founded to fight the threat of emergency regulations banning gas pool heaters.
-Originally meant as a temporary solution, the group has continued to address legislation and regulation involving licensing and the underground economy, chemical handling, taxation, employment and other issues affecting the industry.
+SPEC was founded in 1973 to fight the threat of emergency regulations banning gas pool heaters.
+Originally meant as a temporary solution, the group has continued to address legislation and regulation involving the licensing and the underground economy, chemical handling, taxation, employment and other issues affecting the industry.